cloudogu/redmine/docs/operations/default_configuration_en.md

 Allows changing global settings.

-A Json object in the following format:
+A JSON object in the following format:

 ```
 {